oliverklee/ext-seminars/Documentation/DE/Referenz/SetupForTheSeminarmanagerFront-endPlug-inInPlugintxSeminarsPi1/Index.rst

          integer

    Beschreibung
-         the maximum width of the owner picture in the single view
+         the maximum width of the owner picture in the single view,
+         @deprecated, will be removed in seminars 5.0

    Standardwert
          250